Overengineering Structural Features

 DFM reviews that focus specifically on injection mold tooling costs will flag every potential side action before mold design begins, giving engineering teams the option to simplify while design changes are still inexpensive.

-Case Study: Smart Home Controller Enclosure A smart home device manufacturer designed a plastic enclosure with multiple side openings for cable routing and mounting features.
-The initial design required four side actions and two lifters, significantly increasing mold complexity and tooling costs.
-During a DFM review, the enclosure geometry was modified to avoid many undercuts and reposition critical features.
-The revised design reduced the number of side actions required, simplified mold construction, and shortened tooling lead times.
-The company moved into production faster while avoiding unnecessary tooling investment. |
+A smart home device manufacturer developed a plastic enclosure with multiple side openings for cable routing and mounting features.
+The initial design required four side actions and two lifters, increasing mold complexity, machining effort, and tooling cost.
+During a Design for Manufacturability (DFM) review, engineers modified the enclosure geometry to eliminate unnecessary undercuts and reposition critical features in line with the mold opening direction.
+The revised design reduced the number of side actions, simplified mold construction, shortened tooling lead times, and lowered overall tooling investment while maintaining the product’s functional requirements.
+As a result, the project progressed to production with lower manufacturing risk and fewer tooling-related delays.

 2. Creating Intricate Geometries That Increase Mold Complexity